rfp2207-SDC-Gimli/QnA/README.md

 | 1,000 rps |  <= 50ms  |   < 1%    |

 ### Data Transfer
-The questions and answers data contained over 12 million data entries.
-I transferred the data from a csv file into a postgreSQL database performing an ETL process.
+The questions and answers data has over 12 million data entries.
+I transferred the data from a csv file into a postgreSQL database by performing an ETL process.

 ### Deployment
 Deployed the server and database to AWS, I used a EC2 T2 micro instance for my server.
 I stress tested using Loader.io, and took the average of three test with randomized product ID.